-Since 2008, the IC² Institute’s Global Commercialization Group has engaged in multiple programs in the Republic of Korea with over $100 million in combined economic impact.
+Since 2008, the IC² Institute has engaged in multiple programs in the Republic of Korea with over $100 million in combined economic impact.

-IC²’s engagement with Korean partners has also led to significant research collaborations with UT Austin faculty.
+IC²’s engagement with Korean partners has also led to significant research collaborations with UT Austin faculty, Visiting Scholar appointments for Korean researchers to spend time at the IC² Institute, and educational experiences in Korea for UT Austin students.

-Since 2014 GCG has assisted the Jeollabuk province to build its capacity to identify and assist promising technology companies and innovators.
+Since 2014 IC² has assisted the Jeollabuk province to build its capacity to identify and assist promising technology companies and innovators.

 The municipal program of the city of JeonJu started in 2015 as an extension of the program of the surrounding province of Jeollabuk.